35 Uniquely New York Experiences That Shouldn’t Be Missed

 Afterward, grab an Old Fashioned cocktail at The Campbell Apartment or learn about the secrets of Grand Central on a walking tour.

-8. Stand at the crossroads of the world at Times Square.
+10. Stand at the crossroads of the world at Times Square

-It’s one of New York’s most iconic sights and a top Manhattan travel highlight.
-There’s truly nothing else like it on earth!
+One of New York’s most iconic sights, there’s truly nothing else like Times Square on earth!

-There are even things to do in Times Square that locals would approve of, like having a craft cocktail at The Rum House or taking a tour of the Broadway Theaters and Times Square with a theater professional (details here).
+There are even some Times Square experiences that locals would approve of, like having a craft cocktail at The Rum House or taking a tour of Broadways stages with a theater professional.

-9. Explore an often forgotten part of New York history at the Roosevelt Island Smallpox Hospital Ruins.
+12. Explore an often-forgotten part of New York history at the Roosevelt Island Smallpox Hospital Ruins

 One of the most unusual things to do in NYC is exploring the Roosevelt Island Smallpox Hospital ruins.